 Are people still responding well to your tweets?
 Is the money you are investing in video production paying off?
 You can use analytics tools to help you answer questions about your return on investment from social media.
 Be prepared to change tactics a few times and learn from your mistakes.

 We hope you enjoyed “Small business and startup social media strategies”.
-If you would like to find out how we could help with social media marketing or learn about learn about our other virtual personal assistant services feel free to contact us on 0800 994 9016 or click here to request a free consultation.
+If you would like to find out how we could help with social media marketing or learn about learn about our other virtual personal assistant services feel free to contact us on 0800 994 9016 or use our contact form in the menu above.

 - The beginner’s guide to Facebook small business marketing